rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="4.216.3.3">4.216.3.3</a> Make a note if distribution statements are transposed indicating the original position of the transposed elements (see [4.21.4.2](/DCRMR/books/ppdm/Distribution-statement/#4.21.4.2)).

+>Example:
-Example: `London : Sold also by Vernor and Hood, Crosby and Letterman`
+>Distribution staetment: <CITE>London : Sold also by Vernor and Hood, Crosby and Letterman</CITE>

-**Note on distribution statement:** Place of distribution, "London," is printed below distributor’s name on title page.
+>Note on distribution statement: <CITE>Place of distribution, "London," is printed below distributor’s name on title page.</CITE>

 <a name="4.216.3.4">4.216.3.4</a> Make an explanatory note if all information relating to the distribution statement appearing in the manifestation is known to be fictitious or incorrect.
 Include the source of this information (see [4.21.5.1](/DCRMR/books/ppdm/Distribution-statement/#4.21.5.1)).